sandialabs/WecOptTool/docs/source/tutorials.rst

 Tutorials
 =========
-This section presents two turorials...
+This section presents turorials illustrating the application of WecOptTool.

 .. toctree::
     :maxdepth: 2